npsark/rshell/README.md

 * exiting when `exit` is entered at the prompt.
 * displaying the user's login and host name at the prompt.
 * piping the out put of a command into the input of another.
-* redirecting the input and output of a command from and to any files.
+* redirecting the input and output of a command from and to any file.
+* ignoring the interrupt signal unless a child process is running.
+* changing the current working directory by means of the `cd` command.

 ###Logic Operators